chibipanda/docs/owners_manual.md

 This manual is intended to familiarise you with the ChibiPanda unit.
 The ChibiPanda unit is very particular, with certain likes and dislikes, and peculiar habits.
 We have tried to make all the information in this User Manual easy to find.
 Should you like to find a quick overview of the ChibiPanda unit, please refer to the At A Glance section.

-Should you have any question not answered by this user manual, please refer to the ChibiPanda unit.
+Should you have any question not answered by this user manual, please refer to the ChibiPanda unit, as the unit has been equipped with natural language processing and speech.
 Information on specific point of view can also be found on the Internet.

 ## At A Glance

 The ChibiPanda unit occurs naturally in urban settings.
 Occurrence in rural settings is not impossible, but it will feel out of place and bored unless the boredom is mitigated by books, movies, and/or interesting people.
 While the ChibiPanda unit is easily amused, it is also easily bored.

-The ChibiPanda unit by nature is quite solitary, therefore, it is sometimes interacting with great awkwardness.
+The ChibiPanda unit by nature is quite solitary, therefore, it sometimes interacts with other people with great awkwardness.
 The ChibiPanda unit’s experience is quite limited, and therefore, will mostly be able to speak with credibility only in those areas it is experienced in.
 The ChibiPanda unit does not read intent very well, and does not understand body language very well.

 The ChibiPanda unit in general does not make too much assumptions.
 It also has weird thoughts from time to time, things that are very trivial to normal people.
 The ChibiPanda unit is not good at all with feelings, and this includes its own feeling.
 In case of psychological irritation detection followed with “I don’t know” after being asked, it is best to leave it alone until the ChibiPanda unit figures out what is happening, and it will report back with possible cause, and propose a fix for the issue, likely, with a measurable success criteria.